Stella Spitzer: Early life

 Spitzer grew up in the Columbus suburb of Lewis Center, Ohio, the daughter of Alison, a teacher, and Joel, an attorney.
 She began playing soccer when she was three, joining a recreational league and then a local club team.
-When she was ten, her family moved to Dallas, Texas, so she could play for the ECNL club Solar SC, where she competed against girls several age groups up and boys her age.
-At age 14, she played for Sioux Falls City in the amateur Women's Premier Soccer League (WPSL) as preparation for making the jump to the professional game.
-She also signed contracts with Nike and Wasserman.
+When she was ten, she moved to Dallas, Texas alone, so she could play for the ECNL club Solar SC, where she competed against girls several age groups up and boys her age and several age groups up.
+She was mentored by former United States international Eddie Johnson.
+While at Solar SC, she attended Allegiance Academy in Euless, Texas.
+At age 14, she joined Sioux Falls City in the amateur Women's Premier Soccer League (WPSL) in preparation for moving to the professional game.
+She also signed contracts with Nike Hyundai and Wasserman at the time.

 Club career

-USL Super League club Carolina Ascent announced on June 21, 2024, that Spitzer had joined the club on an academy contract (allowing her to retain college eligibility) ahead of the league's inaugural season.
-Head coach Philip Poole said of her: "The potential is there, the ingredients, the appetite, mindset, competitiveness is all there".
-The 14-year-old became the USL Super League's youngest player when she made her debut on October 19, 2024, entering a 2–0 win against Brooklyn FC in stoppage time.
+Carolina Ascent FC announced on June 21, 2024, that Spitzer had joined the club on an academy contract (allowing her to retain college eligibility) before the inaugural season of the USL Super League.
+Carolina head coach Philip Poole said of her: "The potential is there, the ingredients, the appetite, mindset, competitiveness is all there".
+The 14-year-old became the USL Super League's youngest player when she made her debut on October 19, entering a 2–0 win against Brooklyn FC in stoppage time.
 After the game, Poole said that "Stella's 99.9 percent going to miss out on college altogether.
 She's already at the professional level".
-Spitzer made one more appearance over the rest of the season for the Players' Shield–winning Ascent.
+Spitzer made just one more appearance for the rest of the season as the Ascent won the Players' Shield.

-On July 25, 2025, the Ascent announced that the club had signed Spitzer to her first professional contract, a multi-year deal, which made the 15-year-old the youngest professional player in the league.
+On July 25, 2025, the Ascent announced Spitzer had signed her first professional contract with the club on a long-term deal, making the 15-year-old the youngest professional in the league.
+She made the only appearance of her first professional season on September 25, replacing captain Taylor Porter as a 66th-minute substitute in a 1–0 loss to the Spokane Zephyr.
+During the 2026 FIFA World Cup, she was the only girl in a Hyundai advertisement featuring several teenagers from top clubs.

 International career

-Spitzer was called into identification camp with the United States under-14 team in 2024 and training camp with the under-15 team in 2025.
+Spitzer was called into training camp with the under-15 team in 2024 and 2025, and the under-16 team in 2026 in Antalya, Turkiye.